Andrew-Helmer/pmj-cpp/docs/sample_usage.md

 1. Generate a random integer **r** in the range [0, N)
 2. To get the **i**'th sample in a shuffled sequence, get the *i^r*th sample from the original sequence, where *^* is the bit-wise xor operator.

-This property is fantastic for a renderer, because you can compute a hash from the pixel coordinates and ray-bounce, and use that to index into your table, for decorrelated samples.
+This property is fantastic for a renderer, because you can compute a hash from the pixel coordinates and ray-bounce, and use that to index into your table, for decorrelating the samples.
 You *might* even be able to get away with a single very large table for your entire renderer!
-I don't know if anyone has tried this though.
-In Renderman, they store hundreds of 4096-sample tables and index into them.
+Or maybe this would still cause some less-than-ideal correlations.
+I don't know if anyone's tried it.

+According to Christensen et al., in Renderman they store hundreds of 4096-sample tables and index into them.

 If you shuffle a sequence with blue-noise characteristics, you'll likely lose those blue noise characteristics.